News

 Latest Releases

-Senators Smith, Rounds Unveil Major Bipartisan Package to Modernize and Update Rural Housing Programs
+U.S. Senators Tina Smith, Mike Rounds Announce More Bipartisan Support for Legislation to Modernize and Reform Rural Housing Programs

-Washington [5.2.23] – This week, Senators Tina Smith (D-MN) and Mike Rounds (R-SD) introduced significant bipartisan legislation to improve federal rural housing programs, cut red tape, and strengthen the supply of affordable housing.
-The legislation would represent the most significant Rural Housing Service reforms years.
+Washington [9.19.23] – This week, Senators Tina Smith (D-MN) and Mike Rounds (R-SD) announced growing support for their bipartisan legislation to improve federal rural housing programs, cut red tape, and strengthen the supply of affordable housing.
+Their updated bill would represent the most significant Rural Housing Service reforms years, and has the support of a large bipartisan group of senators including eight members of the Banking Committee.
+New cosponsors include Senators Cynthia Lummis (R-WY), Jon Tester (D-MT), Mike Crapo (R-ID), Chris Van Hollen (D-MD), Steve Daines (R-MT), and John Fetterman (D-PA).
 “Without a safe, affordable place to live, nothing else in your life works.
-Not your job, not your education, not your health,” said Senator Smith.
+Not your job, not your education, not your health,” said Smith.
 “We know that the housing crisis is hurting communities across the country, and the problem is particularly acute in rural places.
-This legislation is the direct result of bipartisan hearings and conversations with stakeholders who helped identify ways we can make federal rural housing programs work better for people struggling to find a safe, affordable place to live.”
-“Homeownership is part of the American dream and a key to building wealth,” said Senator Rounds.
-“Over the past year, Senator Smith and I have held hearings, met with stakeholders and visited with constituents in our states about the hurdles within the U.S. Department of Agriculture’s Rural Housing Service.
-This legislation makes important improvements and updates to the Rural Housing Service that will create and preserve affordable housing opportunities in South Dakota.
-As we face an affordable housing crisis across the nation, I look forward to working with my colleagues to get these important, bipartisan updates signed into law.”
-Lack of affordable housing remains an impediment for many rural towns and communities as they struggle to attract new businesses, residents and
+This legislation is the direct result of bipartisan hearings and conversations with stakeholders who helped identify ways we can make federal rural housing programs work better for people struggling to find a safe, affordable place to live.
+I’m excited about the growing support for this package of rural housing reforms” “I am pleased with the bipartisan coalition that is building around this commonsense legislation to update USDA’s Rural Housing Service,” said Rounds.
+“Homeownership is part of the American dream and a key to building wealth.
+This legislation makes important improvements and updates that will create and preserve affordable housing opportunities in South Dakota.
+As we face an affordable housing crisis across the nation, I

 en_USEnglish